 2. Adjust the Miter Gauge

-Set the protractor on the miter gauge, so you are either making straight or mitered cuts.
+Set the protractor on the miter gauge to make straight or mitered cuts.

 3. Position the Material

 Place your stock against the miter fence.
-Use clamps if necessary to hold the material firmly.
+Use clamps if necessary to hold the material in place firmly.

 5. Make the Cut

-Slide the miter gauge and the material towards the blade using steady and firm pressure.
-Always take it nice and slow.
-Allow the stock to make a full pass of the blade.
+Slide the miter gauge and material toward the blade by applying consistent pressure.
+Always move slowly and allow the stock to make a full pass of the blade to cut it.

 6. Power Off

-Turn the saw off and wait for the blade to stop turning before attempting to retrieve any cut bits of wood near the blade.
+Turn the saw off and wait for the blade to stop completely before attempting to move any pieces of material or debris near the blade.

 Top Tip